Burhanverse/Kernel-Builder/README.md

 ### Clang version

-The default version is zyc clang19.0.0, if you need to change it, do it so by editing the kernel.yml (DON'T EDIT THE CLANG IN `CONFIG.ENV`)
+The script fetches the latest ZyC Clang, if you need to change it, do it so by editing the kernel.yml (DON'T EDIT THE CLANG IN `CONFIG.ENV`)

 ### Use overlayfs